-To make this more cost-effective for firms, they have to minimize the amount of services provided to the buyer.
+To make this more cost-effective for firms, they have to minimize the number of services provided to the buyer.

 Most agencies that provide commission rebates don't provide full in-house concierge agency services like a traditional brokerage as this takes time and resources with extremely slim profit margins, although smaller firms like NestApple do.

 NYC Bill Limiting Agent Commissions

-A bill, better known as Intro 1423, was introduced to the NYC Council to limit broker’s fees and the sometimes exorbitant security deposit requirements of landlords in the city.
+A bill, better known as Intro 1423, was introduced in 2019 to the NYC Council to limit broker’s fees and the sometimes exorbitant security deposit requirements of landlords in the city.

 Manhattan Council members Keith Powers and Carlina Rivera introduced the bill, which would limit all broker’s commissions on rentals to the cost of one month’s rent.